AMReX-Astro/Castro/docs_new/source/faq.rst

    controls this (put this in your inputs file).
-Note: checkpoint files are unaffected by this and will always be written out in the native precision (the ‘fab.format‘ parameter is overridden in the checkpoint code in ).
+Note: checkpoint files are unaffected by this and will always be written out in the native precision (the ‘fab.format‘ parameter is overridden in the checkpoint code in AMReX).

 .. _ch:faq:vis:

 Visualization
 =============

-#. *When I try to use  with the Nvidia driver, all I see is
+#. *When I try to use Amrvis with the Nvidia driver, all I see is
    black—no data.
 How do I fix this?*

    You need to edit your xorg.conf file (usually found in /etc/X11/